 Download for free (informational material like ebooks or whitepapers)

-The middle of the funnel is when a prospect has interest in your product or service and is looking for more information before finally converting.
+The middle of the funnel is when a prospect has and is looking for more information before finally converting.
 CTA’s in this stage should be focused on providing specific information about the product features, educational resources or trials.

 Examples of effective CTA’s for the interest and desire stages: